 - Size and layout practicality: footprint, seat depth, and how the sofa fits typical living room layouts.

-- Value and warranty: what you get for the price, plus policies that matter after delivery.
+- Value and warranty: what you get for the price, plus the policies that matter after delivery.

-We also scored each model using the same rubric so the differences are easy to compare side by side.
+We scored each model on the same rubric so the tradeoffs were easier to compare side by side.

 Sundays Sofa Comparison Chart